BernhardPosselt/pymple/README.rst

 .. code:: python

-  # in module some.module
+  from pymple import Container

   class A:
       pass

-  # somewhere else
-  from pymple import Container

   container = Container()
-  a = container.build('some.module.A')
+  a = container.build(A)

-  from some.module.A import A
   isinstance(a, A) # True